-- We understand that a significant number of children who are victims of CSE go missing from home, care and education at some point.
-Our school is alert to the signs and indicators of a child becoming at risk of, or subject to, CSE and will take appropriate action to respond to any concerns. - CSE is a form of child sexual abuse.
+- CSE is a form of child sexual abuse.
 Sexual abuse may involve physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing, and touching outside clothing.
 It may include non-contact activities, such as involving children in the production of sexual images, forcing children to look at sexual images or watch sexual activities, encouraging children to behave in sexually inappropriate ways or grooming a child in preparation for abuse including via the internet. - CSE can occur over time or be a one-off occurrence, and may happen without the child's immediate knowledge e.g. through others sharing videos or images of them on social media.
 CSE can affect any child, who has been coerced into engaging in sexual activities.
-Some children may not realise they are being exploited e.g. they believe they are in a genuine romantic relationship. - Further information about CSE including definitions and indicators is included in Annex B of KCSIE 2021.
+This includes 16 and 17 year olds who can legally consent to have sex.
+Some children may not realise they are being exploited e.g. they believe they are in a genuine romantic relationship. - Further information about CSE including definitions and indicators is included in Annex B of KCSIE 2022.